Between 54-87% of retail CFD accounts lose money. Based on 69 brokers who display this data.

 Another UK broker, City Index’ Spread Betting Account has similar dealing spreads to IG, offers access to over 12,000 markets, and was voted the UK’s Best Spread Betting Service by Shares Award.

 City Index also offers several platforms including a downloadable AT Pro platform, Web Trader and mobile trading apps.
 City Index received the award for the best spread betting platform in 2017 according to ADVFN, and the best spread betting app for mobile devices for 2018 according to OPWA.

 City Index also provides support for using the popular MetaTrader 4 or MT4 online dealing platform for spread betting, which can be used to run and create Expert Advisors that trade automatically, as well as custom indicators.

-Each of the aforementioned top spread betting brokers have different minimum stakes and daily spreads on the FTSE 100 and Wall Street instruments, as well as offering forex-related spreads, so visit their websites for additional information.
+Each of the aforementioned spread betting brokers has different minimum stakes and daily spreads on the FTSE 100 and Wall Street instruments, as well as offering forex-related spreads, so visit their websites for additional information.

 Can the broker fix any trading errors that occur?